Earth Stewardship

 Community Vegetable Garden

-The FVPC Community Vegetable Garden garden has new fencing, the soil is in great shape, and the dense weeds are gone.
-We are ready to reopen the garden!
+The FVPC Community Vegetable Garden garden is now up and running!
 Read more about our restored garden.

 David Jahoda’s Eagle Scout Project for the Community Garden